opensearch-project/technical-steering/technical-advisory-groups/security-tag/charter.md

 ### Communications

-* Slack channel: #security (or equivalent in OpenSearch Slack workspace)
+* Slack channel: #security-tag (or equivalent in OpenSearch Slack workspace)
 * Meeting cadence: Proposing monthly meetings as a starting point; frequency may be adjusted based on need
 * Mailing list: TBD (to be established)
 * Project board: A dedicated project under the OpenSearch GitHub org (in the Projects area) to track proposals, issues, requests, reviews and TAG deliverables